Correlation Between Rafael Holdings and MongoDB

 Pair Corralation between Rafael Holdings and MongoDB

-Considering the 90-day investment horizon Rafael Holdings Class is expected to generate 0.61 times more return on investment than MongoDB.
-However, Rafael Holdings Class is 1.65 times less risky than MongoDB.
-It trades about -0.23 of its potential returns per unit of risk.
-MongoDB is currently generating about -0.16 per unit of risk.
-If you would invest 224.00 in Rafael Holdings Class on June 24, 2023 and sell it today you would lose (17.00) from holding Rafael Holdings Class or give up 7.59% of portfolio value over 90 days.
+Considering the 90-day investment horizon Rafael Holdings is expected to generate 12.77 times less return on investment than MongoDB.
+But when comparing it to its historical volatility, Rafael Holdings Class is 1.33 times less risky than MongoDB.
+It trades about 0.0 of its potential returns per unit of risk.
+MongoDB is currently generating about 0.03 of returns per unit of risk over similar time horizon.
+If you would invest 31,548 in MongoDB on December 29, 2023 and sell it today you would earn a total of 4,332 from holding MongoDB or generate 13.73% return on investment over 90 days.

 Time Period3 Months [change]